nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 Finally, we add one more interaction with the Debugger.
-When logging a function, an icon is displayed after it so you can jump to its declaration and check out its content.
+When logging a function, an icon is displayed after it so you can jump to its definition and check out its content.

 <figure>
   <video src="/images/posts_assets/2019-01-17/jump_definition.mp4" alt="Jump to definition screencast"  autoplay=true muted=true loop=true/>
-  <figcaption>Jump to function declaration</figcaption>
+  <figcaption>Jump to function definition</figcaption>
 </figure>

 ## Summer